Dill-PICL/GOMAP-singularity/.github/ISSUE_TEMPLATE/bug_report.md

 **GOMAP step that crashed (if applicable)**
  Name of the GOMAP step which crashed

+**Intermediate outpul file (first 10 lines)**
+The first 10 lines of the the intermediate output file that was created last by GOMAP

 **System Details**
  - OS: [RedHat, CenOS, Ubuntu]
  - Version: [e.g. 22]